wonma/100-days-of-code/log.md

 **Thoughts** I love the approach to start building the website.
 Many times, it is challenging to get the foundation ready in a proper way.
 Always keep in mind.
 Spending enough time in planning and building the foundation is the key to success.

+### Skipped Friday.
+Reflection: My little excuse is that I had to put all my effort to make the prospect meeting successful (which I made it) and had to join the important gathering + joining another important online meeting.
+I couldn't put all these things behind.
+I think I should have started the day by completing 100-Day missions first.
+And my brain is asking 'why?'.
+I'm saying this. **"Disciplining myself is the only way I can get closer to my goal."**

+### Day 4: October 1, Saturday

+**Today's Progress** Finished coding the barebone HTML document.
+- In the process, I got to review...
+  1. the usage of meta tags
+  2. SEO mindset.
+Thinking of the difference between semantic tags vs. container tags is a must.

+**Thoughts** I feel my foundation of HTML/CSS is getting stronger.

 <!--
 ### Day 1: June 27, Monday